greennhead/RailHeistEditor/README.md

 - Moving your mouse too fast will create gaps in tiles
 - Some objects are in wrong places ingame (if found, please report which ones and how far off they are)
 - Rarely you can put 2 tiles in one spot which can weird up the level data
+- Having both no casualties and all lawmen killed will have a weird string at the end of the level.

 ## Credits:
 - Mossmouth - UFO 50